tpluscode/tpluscode.github.io/source/_posts/2020-12-20-hydra-shacl-interoperability.markdown

 ![linked data mug](https://hydra.t-code.pl/img/linked_data.jpg)

 So far the subject was APIs, but the web is more than just servers returning data, even if that data is RDF.
 You see, the hypothetical registration form above actually references a third party dataset, which is Wikidata.
 All of this data is already on the web and use standard formats.
-By using a simple SPARQL query the countries can be [fetched directly from their source](https://w.wiki/rsz); without even adding the `/countries` resource to your API!
+By using a simple SPARQL query the countries can be [fetched directly from their source](https://w.wiki/rsz); without even adding the `/countries` resource to your API.
+Heck, the client appication would not need a dedicated API at all!

 {% codeblock lang:sparql %}
 # wd: and wdt: are implicitly added by wikidata's SPARQL endpoint